Most Wanted! The Strangers – Step Out Of My Dream (Salsoul Records)

 Moore left quite an imprint as a producer and a guitarist.
 He has collaborated with artists such as Blue Magic and Loleatta Holloway.
 But also Love Committee, Double Exposure and Marc Sadane to name but a few.
 He also happened to be a member of Mtume along with Howard King and Hubert Eaves III.

 As for, Eaves, he made himself quite a reputation as the producer of D-Train.
-But also Miles Davis‘ on his 1985 ‘You’re Under Arrest’ album.
+With Miles Davis eventually delivering a cover version of D-Train‘s ‘Something’s On Your Mind’ on his 1985 ‘You’re Under Arrest’ album.

-Despite the impressive CV of its members, the group only made a brief buzz back in 1983, releasing their debut-album on Salsoul Records.
+Despite the impressive CV of its members, The Strangers only made a brief buzz back in 1983, releasing their debut-album on Salsoul Records.

 An album that spawned 2 singles beginning with the outstanding and somehow premonitory ‘Step Out Of My Dream’.
 As it’s pretty much what The Strangers did, disappearing from the radar after the release of the obscure ‘Wanna Take Your Body’…